 Finishing The IF Function.

-We now specify if what Excel needs to display in the cell if the row number is not found.
+We now specify what we need to display in the cell if the row number is not found.
 This is the ‘value if true’ part of the IF Function.
 We specify that we find #N/A then Excel must return the row number.

 If the result of the VLOOKUP Function is not #N/A and the row number is found then we simply get Excel to return a blank cell using the double quotes ” “.